-Jason Williams is known for his passion for New Orleans, a dedication that began early in life.
-He was born and spent his formative years in New Orleans before graduating from the prestigious Woodward Academy in College Park, Georgia (formerly the Georgia Military Academy).
-A gifted student and a born leader, he went to Tulane University where he earned a full football scholarship and was elected class president all four years.
-He then attended Tulane Law School where he was twice elected class president.
+Jason Williams' passion for New Orleans began early in his life.
+After spending his formative years in the city he graduated from the prestigious Woodward Academy, in College Park, Georgia (formerly known as Georgia Military Academy).
+Jason then entered Tulane University, where he earned a full football scholarship and was elected class president for all four years.
+He then attended Tulane Law School where he was elected class president twice.

-Out on the campaign trail, people notice Jason’s passion – his love for his family and the City of New Orleans.
-Asked why he’s running, he said, “I am running for city council at large because my wife and I have two young children and we are concerned about their future and the future of our city.”
+When asked why he ran, he said, “I am running for City Council-At-Large because I have two young children and I am concerned about their future and the future of my city.”

-New Orleans is where Jason was educated, where he fell in love with the law and his wife, where he’s raising his kids.
-It’s that love of New Orleans, his energy and hard work, that drive him to enter public service.
-And it’s his dedication to the people of New Orleans that will make him the next great member of the city council.
+New Orleans is where Jason was educated, where he honed his legal skills, and where he is raising his kids.
+It’s a love of New Orleans, his energy and hard work, that drove him to enter public service.
+He is dedicated to the people of New Orleans.